Brightify/Cuckoo/README.md

 "Carthage/Checkouts/Cuckoo/run"
 ```

-Also don't forget to add the Framework into your project.
+Also don't forget to add the Framework into your project's test target.

 ### 2. Usage
 Usage of Cuckoo is similar to [Mockito](http://mockito.org/) and [Hamcrest](http://hamcrest.org/).
-But there are some differences and limitations caused by generating the mocks and Swift language itself.
-List of all supported features can be found below.
-You can find complete example in [tests](Tests).
+However, there are some differences and limitations caused by generating the mocks and Swift language itself.
+List of all the supported features can be found below.
+You can find complete examples in [tests](Tests).

 #### Mock initialization
 Mocks can be created with the same constructors as the mocked type.
-Name of mock class always corresponds to name of the mocked class/protocol with `Mock` prefix.
-For example mock of protocol `Greeter` has a name `MockGreeter`.
+Name of mock class always corresponds to name of the mocked class/protocol with `Mock` prefix (e.g. mock of protocol `Greeter` is called `MockGreeter`).

 ```Swift
 let mock = MockGreeter()
 ```

 #### Spy
 Spies are a special case of Mocks where each call is forwarded to the victim by default.
 From Cuckoo version `0.11.0` we changed the way spies work.
 When you need a spy, give Cuckoo a class to mock instead of a protocol.
 You'll then be able to call `enableSuperclassSpy()` (or `withEnabledSuperclassSpy()`) on a mock instance and it will behave like a spy for the parent class.

 ```Swift
 let spy = MockGreeter().withEnabledSuperclassSpy()
 ```

 NOTE: The behavior was changed due to a limitation of Swift.
-Since we can't create a real proxy for the spy, calls inside the spy were not catched by the Mock and it was confusing.
+Since we can't create a real proxy for the spy, calls inside the spy were not caught by the Mock and it was confusing.
 If you rely on the old behavior (i.e. you use spies with final classes), let us know on Slack or in the issues.

 #### Stubbing

-Stubbing can be done by calling methods as parameter of `when` function.
+Stubbing can be done by calling methods as a parameter of the `when` function.
 The stub call must be done on special stubbing object.
-You can get a reference to it with `stub` function.
-This function takes an instance of mock which you want to stub and a closure in which you can do the stubbing.
-Parameter of this closure is the stubbing object.
+You can get a reference to it with the `stub` function.
+This function takes an instance of the mock that you want to stub and a closure in which you can do the stubbing.
+The parameter of this closure is the stubbing object.

 Note: It is currently possible for the subbing object to escape from the closure.
-You can still use it to stub calls but it is not recommended practice and behavior of this may change in the future.
+You can still use it to stub calls but it is not recommended in practice as the behavior of this may change in the future.

 After calling the `when` function you can specify what to do next with following methods: